BradLarson/GPUImage/README.md

 - **GPUImageToonFilter**: This uses Sobel edge detection to place a black border around objects, and then it quantizes the colors present in the image to give a cartoon-like quality to the image.
   - *imageWidthFactor*:
   - *imageHeightFactor*: These parameters affect the visibility of the detected edges
+  - *threshold*: The sensitivity of the edge detection, with lower values being more sensitive.
+Ranges from 0.0 to 1.0, with 0.2 as the default
+  - *quantizationLevels*: The number of color levels to represent in the final image.
+Default is 10.0

+- **GPUImageSmoothToonFilter**: This uses a similar process as the GPUImageToonFilter, only it precedes the toon effect with a Gaussian blur to smooth out noise.
+  - *imageWidthFactor*:
+  - *imageHeightFactor*: These parameters affect the visibility of the detected edges
+  - *blurSize*: A multiplier for the prepass blur size, ranging from 0.0 on up, with a default of 0.5
+  - *threshold*: The sensitivity of the edge detection, with lower values being more sensitive.
+Ranges from 0.0 to 1.0, with 0.2 as the default
+  - *quantizationLevels*: The number of color levels to represent in the final image.
+Default is 10.0

 - **GPUImagePosterizeFilter**: This reduces the color dynamic range into the number of steps specified, leading to a cartoon-like simple shading of the image.
   - *colorLevels*: The number of color levels to reduce the image space to.
 This ranges from 1 to 256, with a default of 10.